SNOUK DESIGN NOTES BLOG

 -

-I crafted around over 15+ characters with features inclusive of - name, gender, age, faction, hierarchy, traits, occupation, appearance, and behavior.
+I crafted over 15+ characters with features inclusive of - name, gender, age, faction, hierarchy, traits, occupation, appearance, and behavior.

 -